-- (2) Excludes value of subscription rights (employee share options) already created, issued, and accepted in 2023 by certain other executive managers under the Company's 2023 Share Option Plan. - (3) Includes for some individuals a Company car, meal vouchers, and other similar benefits.
+- (2) Excludes value of subscription rights (employee share options) already created, issued, and accepted in 2024 under the Company's 2024 Share Option Plan. - (3) Includes for some individuals a Company car, meal vouchers, and other similar benefits.
 Excludes reimbursement of normal professional expenses such as telephone and Company travel expenses.

-The total remuneration and benefits paid to the executive management team members (including the Chief Executive Officer) in 2023 and 2022 was $\[\in \] 2,063,332 \] (\[\le \] 2,231,081)$ and $\[\in \] 1,729,842 \] (\[\le \] 1,822,389)$ (gross amount, excluding VAT and share based compensation), respectively.
+The total remuneration and benefits paid to the executive management team members (including the Chief Executive Officer) in 2024 and 2023 was \$2,479,410 and \$2,231,081 (gross amount, excluding VAT and share based compensation), respectively.
 In the aforementioned figures, the service fees of the managers hired on the basis of a service agreement are included with the salaries of the other management team members.

-The primary performance objectives for the bonuses of the above management team members in 2023 were the following:
+The primary performance objectives for the bonuses of the above management team members in 2024 were the following:

-- respect of the board-approved annual budget, with a focus on cash-flow management; and - meeting measurable operational targets, including total revenues and margins for the Company's testing solutions and achievement of certain strategic and investor relations metrics.
+- · respect of the board-approved annual budget, with a focus on cash-flow management; and - meeting measurable operational targets, including total revenues and margins for the Company's testing solutions and achievement of certain strategic and investor relations metrics.